codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why are fish easy to weigh?
-Because they have their own scales.
+What did one snowman say to the other snow man?
+Do you smell carrot?

 ## Daily Trivia

-In the programming language &quot;Python&quot;, which of these statements would display the string &quot;Hello World&quot; correctly?
+How many values can a single byte represent?
- 1. print(&quot;Hello World&quot;)
+ 1. 8
- 2. echo &quot;Hello World&quot;
+ 2. 1
- 3. printf(&quot;Hello World&quot;)
+ 3. 1024
- 4. console.log(&quot;Hello World&quot;)
+ 4. 256

 <details>
   <summary>Answer</summary>
-  print(&quot;Hello World&quot;)
+  256
 </details>